 It’s not just about films at the ATFF, you also get to meet the adventurers, authors and film-makers who are out there, livin’ the dream – whatever that dream may be.
 Meet this year’s speakers, hear their tales and prepare yourself for a range of reactions from No waaaaay! to Hey, I could do that!

-Here’s the list of incredible people coming to the 2017 festival.
+Here’s the list of incredible people that came to the 2017 London festival.

 Benedict Allen is one of Britain’s foremost explorers.
 He’s particularly known for his solo expeditions through the jungle, desert and Arctic – journeys famously achieved devoid of satellite phone, GPS or any of the usual gadgets but after months training with a remote indigenous community.
 These and other ventures are depicted in his ten books – including two best sellers – and numerous television series for the BBC and elsewhere, usually filmed without a camera crew.
 Few people alive have spent so long isolated and alone in so many different potentially hostile environments.
 We are privileged to have him!